Informfully/Recommenders/README.md

   # List of user-item interactions to create edges between user and item nodes.
   # The position in the userHistory array indicates the user in userScores.
-  # E.g., the thirs user in userScores read article B and C.
+  # E.g., the third user in userScores read articles B and C.
   userHistory = [["A"], ["B"], ["B","C"]]
 ```